helm/community/hips/hip-00xx-sequencing.md

 ## Abstract

-This HIP is to propose a new featureset in Helm 4 to provide Helm developers a well supported way of defining what order chart resources and chart dependencies should be deployed to Kubernetes.
+This HIP is to propose a new featureset in Helm 4 to provide Application developers, who create heam charts for their applications, a well supported way of defining what order chart resources and chart dependencies should be deployed to Kubernetes.

 ## Motivation

 Today, to accomplish resource sequencing you have two options.
 The first is leveraging helm hooks, the second is building required sequencing into the application (via startup code or init containers).
-The existing hooks and weights can be a tedious to build and maintain for Helm developers, and built-in app sequencing can unecessarily increase complexity of a Helm application that needs to be maintained by Application Developers.
-Helm as a package manager should be capable of enabling developers to properly sequence how their applications are deployed, and by providing such a mechanism to developers, this will significantly improve the Helm and Application developer experiences.
+The existing hooks and weights can be tedious to build and maintain for Application developers, and built-in app sequencing can unecessarily increase complexity of a Helm application that needs to be maintained by Application Developers.
+Helm as a package manager should be capable of enabling developers to properly sequence how their applications are deployed, and by providing such a mechanism to developers, this will significantly improve the Application developer's experience.

 Additionally, Helm currently doesn't provide a way to sequence when chart dependencies are deployed, and this featureset would ideally address this.